 Health Education Center

 The Toledo Clinic Health Education Center provides comprehensive health education to patients and their families with the purpose of enabling our patients and their families to better manage their diseases and improve quality of life.
 We strive to provide flexible programs designed to meet the needs of our patients and their schedules.
 We are a diverse team of healthcare providers passionate about helping our patients get the care, education, and support they need.
-Our team includes: pharmacists, dietitians, registered nurses, certified diabetes educators, and a certified insulin pump trainer.
+Our team includes: pharmacists, dietitians, registered nurses, nurse practitioners, certified diabetes care and education specialists, and certified insulin pump trainers.

 The Toledo Clinic Health Education Center Services Include: